Practical information for traveling to Greece:

 The following is a list of official holidays, during which all departments of public services are closed:

 January 6 – Epiphany

 First day of Lent (movable) – in Greek is known as ‘Clean Monday’

-March 25 – anniversary of the revolution for freedom against the Turkish invaders
+March 25 – the anniversary of the revolution for freedom against the Turkish invaders

 Good Friday (movable)

 Easter Sunday, Easter Monday (movable)

 Of the Holy Spirit (movable)

 October 28 – the anniversary of Greece’s revolution

 - Opening hours and entrance fees for the archaeological sites and museums in Greece…